Non-commutative effects on gravitational measurements: Introduction

-The NC space is realized by the coordinate operators satisfying: \be [x_{i},x_{j}]=i \theta_{ij}\,,\ee where $\theta_{ij}$ is an anti-symmetric tensor which for later convenience we name it NC parameter.
-The main mathematically correct, but physically hard to implement, formalism for study the non-commutativity is the star-product or Moyal product approach \cite{Seiberg:1999vs}.
-But there is an alternative approach based on the coordinate coherent states \cite{Snyder:1946qz,Doplicher:1994tu}, in which the concept of point-like particle becomes physically meaningless and must be replaced with its best approximation, i.e., a minimal width Gaussian distribution of mass/energy and charge.
+The NC space is realized by the coordinate operators satisfying: \be [x_{i},x_{j}]=i \theta_{ij}\,,\ee where $\theta_{ij}$ is a constant anti-symmetric matrix.
+The relations (\ref{nc}) are not invariant under naive Lorentz transformations either.
+But they are invariant under a deformed Lorentz Symmetry \cite{Chaichian:2004za}, in which the coproduct on the Lorentz group is deformed while the group structure is kept intact.
+The main mathematically correct, but physically hard to implement, formalism to study the non-commutativity is the star-product or Moyal product approach \cite{Seiberg:1999vs,Harikumar:2006xf}.
+But there is an alternative approach based on the coordinate coherent states \cite{Snyder:1946qz,Doplicher:1994tu}, in which the concept of point-like particle becomes physically meaningless and must be replaced by its best approximation, i.e., a minimal width Gaussian distribution of mass and charge.
 In fact, the characteristic length scale of this system is given by the matter distribution width $\sqrt{\theta}$.
-There has been also a growing interest in possible gravitational observable consequences of non-commutativity of space coordinates, specially the behavior of black holes in NC spaces.
-Solutions of Einstein equations with such smeared sources give new kind of regular black holes in four \cite{Nicolini:2005vd,Ansoldi:2006vg} and higher dimensions \cite{Rizzo:2006zb,Gingrich:2010ed}.
+There has also been a growing interest in possible gravitational observable consequences of non-commutativity of space coordinates, specially the behavior of black holes in NC spaces.
+Solutions of Einstein equations with such smeared sources give new kind of regular black holes in four \cite{Nicolini:2005vd,Ansoldi:2006vg,DiGrezia:2006rw,Nozari:2008rc,Banerjee:2008du,Wei:2015dua,Dymnikova:2016nlb} and higher dimensions \cite{Rizzo:2006zb,Gingrich:2010ed,Nouicer:2007cw,Nouicer:2007pu,Ye:2017blp,Ghosh:2017odw}.
+(For a general review of this formalism see \cite{Nicolini:2008aj})